ramosna/intouch/README.md

 ![Add Location](gifs/addLocation.gif)

 #### Create Activity
-Demonstrated below is how to add a new activity, linking it with a location.
+Demonstrated below is how to add a new activity, linking it with a location and an emergency contact.
 All form feilds are required.

 ![Create Activity](gifs/addActivity.gif)